Aliases for TUBB3 Gene

 TUBB3 (Tubulin, Beta 3 Class III) is a Protein Coding gene.
-Diseases associated with TUBB3 include cortical dysplasia, complex, with other brain malformations 1 and fibrosis of extraocular muscles, congenital, 3a.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
-GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
+Diseases associated with TUBB3 include cortical dysgenesis with pontocerebellar hypoplasia due to tubb3 mutation and tubb3-related congenital fibrosis of the extraocular muscles.
+Among its related pathways are GPCR Pathway and PAK Pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and GTPase activity.
 An important paralog of this gene is TUBB2B.

 UniProtKB/Swiss-Prot for TUBB3 Gene